 Every year, 600,000 people return home from incarceration.
 Many are eligible for Medicaid but never enroll due to administrative barriers and lack of support.

-However, due to upcoming changes to the Medicaid program, most Medicaid beneficiaries must meet new work requirements or risk losing their health coverage.
+However, due to upcoming changes to the Medicaid program, in most states many Medicaid beneficiaries will have to meet new work requirements or risk losing their health coverage.

 The Challenge Ahead